prelegalwonder/openshift_web2py/README.md

     git push

-That's it, you can now checkout your application at (admin application currently does not work in cloud):
+That's it, you can now checkout your application at:

     http://web2py-$yournamespace.rhcloud.com

 The default web2py application that loads will be the "welcome" application.
 You can change this by modifying the routes as you usually would with web2py.

+For the admin app to work you must put your password hash in parameters_8080.py in wsgi/web2py/.
+Take note that I haven't tested whether changes made directly with the admin IDE in the environment are saved to the remote git repo by default.
+This needs testing, so make sure you export your app or back it up in someway.

 Now with NewRelic Config
 ------------------------------